ROODI: Reconstructing Occluded Objects with Denoising Inpainters: Introduction

-In this work, we propose a novel method to extract specific objects from a 3DGS model, based on two key ideas: (1) objects are \textit{local}---we are interested in a single cluster of primitives that form a single object, and (2) occlusions can easily be reasoned by comparing the primitives of the target object with those of the full scene.
-Using the former, we look into the local structure of the primitives while reconstructing the target object, and prune those that are not part of the target object---we implement this by looking at the distance to the K-th nearest neighbor of each primitive.
-Using the latter, we use a pretrained diffusion model to inpaint the occluded regions of the target object.
-As shown in \cref{fig:teaser}, this leads to clear object extraction, one that is robust to occlusions and floaters.
+In this work, we propose a novel method for 3D object extraction, based on three key ideas: (1) regardless of the choice of which object, scene geometry must remain the same---the full scene geometry serves as base knowledge for object extraction, (2) objects are \textit{local}---we are interested in a single cluster of primitives that form a single object, and (3) occlusions can easily be reasoned by comparing the primitives of the target object with those of the full scene.
+Based on (1), we adopt a two-stage pipeline that trains the scene geometry first, followed by additional training of object features to distinguish objects.
+Based on (2), we look into the local structure of the primitives and prune those that are not part of the target object.
+We propose to use the distance of each Gaussian to their nearest neighbors and remove those that are statistical outliers.
+As Gaussians are entities that cover a \emph{region} in 3D space, we consider the distances in terms of Wasserstein distances---we show later in \cref{sec:ablation} that this is important for proper pruning.
+From (3), we use a pretrained diffusion model to inpaint the occluded regions of the target object.
+This leads to clear object extraction, one that is robust to occlusions and floaters; see \cref{fig:teaser}.

-In more detail, we start with a 3DGS model of the scene.
-We use Segment Anything Model 2 (SAM2)~\cite{sam, ravi2024sam} to obtain the segmentation map of the object of interest.
-As in Gaussian Grouping~\cite{gaussiangrouping}, we then distill the segmentation map into the 3DGS model through a brief training period of 500 iterations.
-We then update 3D Gaussians specific to the target object by: (1) pruning Gaussians whose K-th nearest neighbor exceeds a certain distance (hence floaters), (2) rendering both the target object and the full scene to identify occluded regions of the target object, and (3) inpainting the occluded regions of the target object with a pretrained inpainting diffusion model~\cite{podell2023sdxl, diffusers-inpainting}, and (4) updating the parameters of the 3D Gaussians to better match the inpainted target object.
+In more detail, we first train a 3DGS model of the scene, then extract the 3DGS model of the target objects in the second stage.
+To extract an object, we start with Segment Anything Model 2 (SAM2)~\cite{sam, ravi2024sam} to obtain the segmentation map of the object of interest.
+We then distill this map into the 3DGS model by briefly fine-tuning the model for 500 iterations.
+We then update 3D Gaussians specific to the target object by: (1) pruning non-object Gaussians by removing those that are statistical outliers when looking into their Wasserstein distances to nearest neighbors; (2) rendering both the target object and the full scene to identify occluded regions of the target object; and (3) inpainting the occluded regions of the target object with a pretrained inpainting diffusion model~\cite{podell2023sdxl, diffusers-inpainting}; and finally (4) updating the parameters of the 3D Gaussians to better match the inpainted target object.
 Notably, all of these steps are crucial, as without pruning floaters, the diffusion model is unable to recognize or inpaint the target object due to floaters, and inpainting is further critical to obtain clear, sharp images---we show empirically that simple general diffusion-based enhancement is insufficient.